Customer Management

 **Behavior:**

-• Are never routed to Customer Collections (in Customer Centric Inbox)
+* Are **not** routed to a Customer Collections (in Customer Centric Inbox)

 **Why?** This prevents cluttering your workspace with one-off consumer requests that don't represent ongoing customer relationships.

-Workaround: If you need to track a consumer as a customer, manually create the customer record and manually link their requests.
+**Workaround:** If you need to track a consumer email as a customer, add their email address to a customer for linking and routing to that customer.

 Your company's own email domains are treated as internal domains.